chauff/cse1500-web-transcripts/Lecture-8.md

 ### Foot in the door

 The most difficult component of a system to secure are its users.
-Phishing and social engineering can lead unsuspecting users to give access to some part of the system to attackers---this is the foot in the door, from there, attackers try to infiltrate other internal systems.
+Phishing and social engineering can lead unsuspecting users to give access to some part of the secured system to attackers - this is the foot in the from there.
+Once in, attackers try to infiltrate other internal systems.

-A common example (also described in this [attack on the US State Department](https://edition.cnn.com/2015/04/07/politics/how-russians-hacked-the-wh/)) is the sending of emails to government employees impersonating a colleague (who knows whom can often be inferred from public appearances, the staff overview on websites, public documents, etc.) and requesting access to a low-level security system.
+A common example (also described in this [attack on the US State Department](https://edition.cnn.com/2015/04/07/politics/how-russians-hacked-the-wh/)) is the sending of emails to government employees impersonating a colleague and requesting access to a low-level security system.
+Who knows whom can often be inferred from public appearances, the staff overview on websites, public documents, and so on.
 Often, access is simply granted by the unsuspecting user, despite policies to the contrary.

 ### Unauthorized access